 Before purchasing his paradise, he refused an offer to buy a simple, cheap but elegant house on Roosevelt Island, a fascinating romantic place in the heart of Manhattan, complete with a cable car, insulated from its hustle and bustle.
 It was a tiny heaven surrounded by hell.
 He later regretted not buying it.
 Simplicity is a virtue.

-CASE NO. 2.
+STORY NO. 2.

 My cousin George bought a luxurious and elegant bungalow, almost new, hardly used by its former owner, who was always abroad.
 It was a steal.
 He bought it for 21 million pesos, but he spent another 9 million renovating it.
 It turned out, the house was better off untouched.
 The design was so simple and elegant, but he made it a complex labyrinth.
 It lost its luster.
 He ignored the protests from his wife.